Control-M/Server Management

 The Desired State and then the Actual State of the Control-M/Server or Control-M for z/OS changes to Down.

-This procedure describes how to set the desired state of a Control-M/Server or Control-M for z/OS to Ignore.
+This procedure describes how to ignore a Control-M/Server or Control-M for z/OS.
 This instructs the Configuration Agent to make no attempts to change the state of a Control-M/Server or Control-M for z/OS.

 Begin

-3. From the Control-M/Servers pane, select the relevant Control-M/Server or Control-M for z/OS, from the Control-M/Servers toolbar click Desired State, and then click Ignore.
+From the Control-M/Servers tab, select the relevant Control-M/Server or Control-M for z/OS, from the Control-M/Servers toolbar click Desired State, and then click Ignore.

 A Set Desired State to Ignore confirmation dialog box appears.